 BIOS and UEFI Setup for Installing Windows

-Understand boot order, UEFI mode, Secure Boot, TPM, and storage detection before changing BIOS settings for Windows setup.
+Understand boot order, UEFI mode, Secure Boot, TPM, storage detection, and safe firmware decisions before installing Windows.

 Section 1